mobilizingcs/ids_labs/unit_2/lab2d/lab2d.md

     - _Assign_ the `c`ombined playlist the name `songs`.
 - Simulate choosing a single song 50 times.
 Then use your simulated draws to estimate the probability of choosing a _rap_ song.
     - The actual (theoretical) probability of choosing a _rap song_ in this case is `0.30`.
-    - **Write a sentence comparing your estimated probability to the actual probability?.**
+    - **Write a sentence comparing your estimated probability to the actual probability?**

 With or Without?